lukesc0/lukesc0.github.io/physics.md

 solution = sym.solve(eqns, [xboxddot, yboxddot, thboxddot, xjackddot, yjackddot, thjackddot])
 ```

 For the constraints, you essentially need to come up with a ‘phi’ for each frame interacting with another frame – so for example, “phi_aa” is the constraint for wall A interacting with / being impacted by corner A on the jack.
-You end up having 16 ‘phi’s total, where each one is the inverse of the respective box wall transformation multiplied by the respective jack corner transformation, then taking either “3” or “7” of the resulting matrix depending on if we are looking at an “x impact” or “y impact”:
+You end up having 16 'phi’s total, where each one is the inverse of the respective box wall transformation multiplied by the respective jack corner transformation, then taking either “3” or “7” of the resulting matrix depending on if we are looking at an “x impact” or “y impact”:
 ```python
 #first 'x' impacts
 phi_aa = (se3_inverse(g_wba) * g_wja)[3]